 represents the AP's combined transmit power at the antenna connectors of all the transmit antennas used to transmit the Trigger frame and normalized to 20 MHz bandwidth. is dBm value of AP Tx Power subfield of the Common Info field in Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format).

-DLRSSI represents the measured received power from the non-HE portion of the HE PPDU preamble of the Trigger frame at the STA normalized to 20 MHz bandwidth.
+DLRSSI represents the measured received power of the triggering PPDU at the STA normalized to 20 MHz bandwidth.
 DLRSSI in dBm is an average of the received power over the antennas on which the average PLDL is being computed.
+If the triggering PPDU is a HT-mixed, VHT or HE PPDU, then the received power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively.

 CID 21365